 Yes, Red Rising, Golden Son, Morning Star and Iron Gold are all available as audiobooks.
 And they’re fantastic.
 The audiobooks are well worth a listen, even if you’ve already read the books, if only to hear the Song of Persephone.
 Tim Gerard Reynolds narrates the first three books.
 Because Iron Gold has four separate POVs, the audiobook for that one is narrated by four different voices, Reynolds included.

 Are There More Books Coming?

 Yes!
 Iron Gold released in January 2018, and we’re expecting two more books to follow.
-Dark Age is expected to be released in February 2019.
-There’s no title or release date set for the third and presumably final book.
+Dark Age is expected to be released in July 2019.
+There’s no title or release date set for the third and presumably final book in the followup trilogy.

 Is There Going To Be A Red Rising Movie?

 A Red Rising movie was supposed to happen, but now it’s in development for a TV show.
 Pierce Brown revealed as much during the Iron Gold press tour.
 We don’t have a lot of details about it yet, but it’s apparently aimed for a streaming network.
 Here’s hoping there’s new news on that sometime in the near future.